VitoVan/calm/README.md

 There is also another `calm publish-web-with-options` command for more customization.

-I haven't write any document yet, but the command should deliver.
-Please let me know if it doesn't.
+I haven't write any document yet, but the command should deliver, docker and git are needed.
+Please let me know if you encountered any problems.

 ## Environment Variables